FTC Disclosure: This article was sponsored by USAA. Although this post is sponsored, all opinions are my own.

 There are benefits to having a life insurance policy that isn’t attached to the military or your employer, because your policy is portable and you won’t lose access to the coverage when your employment ends.
 You can usually obtain policies with larger payouts, which may better meet your needs.
 It’s a good idea to have another plan in place before you leave the job, that way you won’t be in a situation where you are not covered, or you find that life insurance becomes prohibitively expensive or not possible to obtain due to various reasons (age, change in health condition, etc.).

 Life Insurance Premiums: In general, life insurance premiums are based on your age, health, type of life insurance (term, whole, etc.), lifestyle, and other factors.
 Premiums will likely vary from person to person, so it’s always a good idea to get multiple quotes before deciding on an insurance provider.

-- Pros: Affordability if you are young and in good health; Portability, Ability to get coverage in excess of SGLI or VGLI maximums.
+- Ability to get coverage in excess of SGLI or VGLI maximums.

-- Cons: May be more expensive than SGLI or VGLI, depending on your risk profile.
+- May be more expensive than SGLI or VGLI, depending on your risk profile.

 What Military Members Need to Look for When Buying a Life Insurance Policy

 Military members often have different needs than those in the civilian sector.
 That’s why it’s a good idea to look into life insurance policies that are designed with military members in mind.
 The most important consideration is the war clause, as it is commonly referred to.